klutz4/Bigfoot_sightings/README.md

 ### Problem
 * Get the data into a usable form
-* Use unsupervised learning to discover useful information about Big Foot sightings
+* Use unsupervised learning to discover useful information about Bigfoot sightings

 ### Web Scraping